e1010101/Gemini-Web-App/README.md

 bun dev
 ```

+Secondly, go to `app/form/page.tsx` and navigate to line 328.
+Replace `"YOUR KEY HERE"` with your own Google API key, obtained from [AI Studio](https://aistudio.google.com/app/apikey).

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.